 Not Just Straight Teeth

 Fixing misaligned teeth isn’t just for aesthetic purposes.
 Misaligned teeth can cause additional issues such as:

 - Gum disease

 A patient experiencing any of these issues should speak to an orthodontist so that the issue can be rectified quickly and safely.

 While a perfect smile can be a large deciding factor when opting to get braces, braces can do a lot more than just straighten teeth.
 Not only can they help you maintain better dental hygiene, but they can improve face shape, and prevent additional painful side effects.
-If you believe your teeth need attention, ask your general dentist for an orthodontic referral, or speak with your local orthodontist to set up a consultation.
+If you believe your teeth need attention, ask your general dentist for an orthodontic referral, or speak with your local orthodontist to set up a free orthodontic consultation.
 It’s never too late to start taking care of your teeth!